maulik18755-pixel/Refinery-CDU-optimisation/README.md

 ## What this project is

-This project is a set of Python tools for analysing SCADA historian data from the Crude Distillation Unit (CDU) at Jamnagar refinery.
+This project is a set of Python tools for analysing SCADA historian data from the Crude Distillation Unit (CDU) at refinery.
 The immediate goal is to monitor kerosene yield, flag low-yield events automatically, and build a foundation for ML-based optimisation of key control handles (COT, reflux ratio, overhead pressure, crude blend ratio).

 ## The problem it solves